bhstark2/latency/report.md

 or detection, of objects to servers.
 Servers process this data, in real-time, and when necessary; provide coordination or real-time responses back to IoT or other types of devices.
-An analogy can be drawn to the human senses, e.g.: sight, hearing or touch, that utilize our brain to quickly detect and respond to external stimulus appropriately.
+An analogy can be drawn to the human senses, e.g., sight, hearing or touch, that utilize our brain to quickly detect and respond to external stimulus appropriately.

 In NEC deployments, the servers may be owned an operated by: a) the ISP that also owns and operates the Access and/or Middle Mile networks, or
-b) a third-party company, e.g.: AWS, Microsoft, Google, emerging Startups etc. In both cases, compute at NEC locations is, typically, rented to Application Service Providers to host their applications or services.
+b) a third-party company, e.g., AWS, Microsoft, Google, emerging Startups etc. In both cases, compute at NEC locations is, typically, rented to Application Service Providers to host their applications or services.
 When the NEC is operated by a third-party, it is also